Professor of Film & Media Culture and American Studies

-His research interests include television history and criticism, media and cultural history, genre theory, narratology, animation and children’s media, and new media studies & technological convergence.
+His research interests include television history and criticism, media and cultural history, genre theory, narratology, animation and children’s media, videogames, and new media studies & technological convergence.
 He was a founding member of the Public Policy Committee for the Society for Cinema & Media Studies, and is actively involved in advocating for fair use rights in education and media.
 See his CV for more details, or his scholarly writings for downloadable content.

 Professor Mittell teaches a range of courses on media and American culture.
 Recent courses include Television & American Culture, Theories of Popular Culture, Urban America & Serial Television: Watching The Wire, Sustainable Television: Producing Environmental Media, Storytelling in Film & Media, Media Technology & Cultural Change, and The Art of Animation.